-A record by the Committee of the history of bookings is essential for a claim to be made.
+Records by the Committee of bookings is essential for a claim to be made.

-Fundraising for an individual, a charity or community organisation or group will be covered under Council's Casual Hirer's Policy if the hirer:
+Note: Fundraising for an individual, a charity or community organisation or group will be covered under Council's Casual Hirer's cover if the hirer:

-- Is not a sporting group, club, association, corporation, or incorporated body - Is not a sole trader or registered business - Is not making a personal financial gain from the activity - Is not a commercial activity - Is not a large event (e.g., the halls capacity) where alcohol will be sold or BYO - Provides the Committee a signed statement from the hirer and beneficiary that states the beneficiary will be receiving all proceeds from the activity - Acknowledges that they are responsible for the applicable claims excess, for every claim under the policy arising from their event within Council premises
+- a) Is not a sporting group, club, association, corporation, or incorporated body - b) Is not a sole trader or registered business - c) Is not making a personal financial gain from the activity - d) Is not a commercial activity - e) Is not a large (e.g. the halls capacity) event where alcohol will be sold or BYO - f) Provides the Committee a signed statement from the hirer and beneficiary that states the beneficiary will be receiving all proceeds from the activity - g) Acknowledges that they are responsible for the applicable claims excess, for every claim under the policy arising from their event within Council premises.